Take a Look at Camp Onanda’s Rich History

-At it’s peak, the total camp capacity was increased from about 100 girls per session to 154.
-In 1967 the total attendance was 638 girls, from 4th - 12th grades, for an eight week season.
+At its peak, the total camp capacity was increased from about 100 girls per session to 154.
+In 1967 the total attendance was 638 girls, from 4th - 12th grades, for an eight-week season.
 Things were really rolling along.
-The goals and desires of the Y.W.C.A. to provide for women was being met.
+The goals and desires of the Y.W.C.A. to provide for women were being met.
 All was well and settled, right?
 Wrong...